We leave the culture war

-Perhaps it is impossible to make post-1789 kind of people, bourgeois whether they admit it or not, whigs or tories, overt or covert victorians, understand a pre-1789 way of thinking.
+Perhaps it is impossible to make post-1789 kind of people understand a pre-1789 way of thinking.
 In other words, can he who looks at the world and sees a game of Othello, learn to see beyond the flat surface of partizan politics?

 We are more than that.
 Our way of thinking dates back farther than even most reactionaries can comprehend.
 We are Ask and Embla walking into the world in a past so distant that conformity is not even a concept worth debating to us.

-Therefore it is time for us to leave and the next time we meet you will hear a whole new set of songs.
+Therefore, the next time we meet you will hear a whole new set of songs.
 We will no longer try to create a better world where people understand each other, but just enjoy the beauty and joy of creativity.
-It will be offensive of course, but at the end of the day, isn’t life itself rather offensive?
+It will be deep culture critique but the war will have to rage on without us.